This mini vanilla cake recipe features two light and tender 6-inch mini cakes sandwiched together with creamy brown butter frosting.

 Only frost the cake once the layers are completely cooled.
 You can speed up the cooling process by placing the cakes in the fridge or freezer.

-Add a thick layer of frosting to the entire cake and use a bench scraper to smooth it out.
-Then you can use a serrated bench scraper to make patterns on the side of the cake if you wish.
+- Add a thick layer of frosting to the cake and use a bench scraper to smooth it out.
+Then, you can use a serrated frosting smoother to make patterns on the side of the cake if you wish.

 Serving and storing